Qinti/nazca/README.md

 ```
 It also generates empty CSS and useless JS files - they do nothing yet.

-Note: There also `html` public variable available.
+Note: There is also `html` public variable available.
 It's not recommended to use, but sometimes you may need to insert an
 HTML code in your element.
 While `text` modifies `innerText` of the element, `html` modifies `innerHTML`.

 #### Styled "Hello world"